antman1p/GD-Thief/README.md

 1. Create a burner Gmail/google account
 2. Login to said account
 3. Navigate to the Google [Cloud Console](https://console.cloud.google.com/)
-4. Next to "Google Cloud Platform," click the `Down arrow`.
+4. Next to "Google Cloud Platform," click the "Select a project" `Down arrow`.
 A dialog listing current projects appears.
 5. Click `New Project`.
 The New Project screen appears.
 6. In the `Project Name field`, enter a descriptive name for your project.
 7. (Optional) To edit the `Project ID`, click `Edit`.
 The project ID can't be